paramveer7267/FAMFLIX-APP/README.md

 - 🎥 **Movie Streaming UI** – Watch movie trailers in a beautiful player interface.
 - 🔍 **Dynamic Search** – Smart search with pagination and tabs for movies, shows, and people.
-- 🎞 **Watch Page** – Dive deep into movie/show details, cast, and similar content.
+- 🎞 **Watch Screen** – Dive deep into movie/show details, cast, and similar content.
 - 📱 **Responsive Design** – Works perfectly on all devices.
 - 🧭 **Smooth Horizontal Scroll** – Netflix-like carousel for similar content.